 Our area covers non-TfL services in east and north-east London and south Essex, including the unitary authorities of Thurrock and Southend-on-Sea.

-Within Eastern Division's area there are two Rail User Groups affiliated to Railfuture:
+Within Eastern Division's area there is one Rail User Group affiliated to Railfuture:

 - the Southend line - Shenfield-Southend Victoria